 The Rollins College faculty shall hold regular meetings at least once a year, and may hold special meetings at any other time deemed necessary either by the President of the College or by the Executive Council of the faculty.
-At all such meetings, the President of the College (or a designee) shall preside as chair.
+At all such meetings, the President of the College (or a designee of the Executive Council) shall preside as chair.